Man pleads guilty to murder and attempted murder in shooting at suburban Chicago July 4 parade

 Prosecutors initially charged him with 21 counts of first-degree murder — three counts for each person killed — as well as 48 counts of attempted murder.
 Prosecutors dropped 48 less serious counts of aggravated battery before jury selection last week.

-On Monday, Judge Victoria Rossetti read the charges to Crimo and asked questions to be sure he understood before any open plea was read to the court.
+On Monday, Judge Victoria Rossetti read the charges to Crimo and asked questions to be sure he understood before accepting the plea.
 He was sitting next to his lawyers wearing a dark suit.

 “Is that what you went over with your attorneys?”
 Rossetti asked.

-He gave one-word answers, indicating he understood the charges.
-His mother, Denise Pesina, had a brief outburst at the news and was called up to the judge for a warning.
+He gave mostly one-word answers to her follow-up questions.
+His mother, Denise Pesina, had a brief outburst at the news and the judge gave her a warning.

 “We’re going to move forward,” the judge said to her.
 “You are not a party to this proceeding.
 If you would like to stay in the courtroom please have a seat and be quiet.”